 Simple English definitions for legal terms

-Read a random definition: interim measure of protection
+Read a random definition: solicitation of chastity

 Res merae facultatis is a legal term used in Scots law.
 It refers to a matter of mere power, which means it is a right that someone has but doesn't have to use.
 For example, a property owner has the right to build on their own property, but they don't have to exercise that right if they don't want to.
 These rights are never lost by not being used, and they can be used at any time.